gstreamio/streambus/docs/TESTING.md

 ## Coverage Improvement Roadmap

-StreamBus v1.0.0 ships with **61.4% overall coverage** (87% in tested packages), which provides solid production-ready quality.
-For a detailed plan to improve coverage to 90%+ in future releases, see:
+StreamBus v1.0.0 ships with **61.4% overall coverage** (87% in tested packages), which provides solid production-ready quality with a plan to improve coverage to 90%+ in future releases.

-📋 **[TESTING_ROADMAP.md](TESTING_ROADMAP.md)** - Comprehensive testing improvement roadmap

-The roadmap includes:
-- Package-by-package coverage analysis and priorities
-- Build failures and test failures to fix
-- Implementation strategy across 5 phases
-- Coverage goals by version (v1.1.0: 80%, v1.2.0: 90%, v1.3.0: 95%)
-- Resource estimates and success criteria
-- Testing infrastructure improvements

 ## Summary